-On the afternoon session of the forum, Ms. Romelyn Torralba, Health Education and Promotion Officer of DOH-CHD Caraga, also continued the topic on UHC.
+In the afternoon session of the forum, Ms. Romelyn Torralba, Health Education and Promotion Officer of DOH-CHD Caraga, also continued the topic on UHC.
 Discussing in detail the four strategic pillars namely the Health Financing, Health Service Delivery, Health Regulation, and the Good Governance in Health.
-Health financing secures the sustainable investments to improve health outcomes, and ensure efficient and equitable use of health resources.
+Health financing secures sustainable investments to improve health outcomes and ensure efficient and equitable use of health resources.
 Health service delivery ensures the availability of essential health quality services at appropriate levels of care, especially for the poor.
 Health regulation ensures the safety, quality, affordability, and accessibility of health products, devices, facilities, and services, especially those commonly used by the poor.
-Good governance in health strengthens the capacities and coordination of management support systems, and lead participatory approach involving patients to ensure accountability of all stakeholders in health.
+Good governance in health strengthens the capacities and coordination of management support systems and leads a participatory approach involving patients to ensure the accountability of all stakeholders in health.

 With the goal of strengthening the quality of health in the region, as well as promoting a culture of research for both member and non-member institutions of the consortium, the CHRDC through the conduct of the 2nd Caraga Health Research Forum, made sure that the participants will have at least a general idea of what the Universal Health Care Act is all about.
 The consortium, with the collaboration of the existing programs of DOH-CHD Caraga and Philhealth Caraga, will continue its efforts on promoting the newly signed RA 11223 as part of its core vision in creating a dynamic health research community for the attainment of health in the region.